OpenGlobalMind/old-ogm-wiki/OGM Operations/OGM Tiles/OGM Tile - Krav.md

 - which speech transcription service to use?
 - define episode metadata
 - what to do about Google Sites not having an API?
+- should the script (or a separate script) move Zoom artifacts to trash?

 ## Roles and Responsibilities